codepath/android_guides/Clean-Persistence-with-Sugar-ORM.md

 The first operation will, unsurprisingly, delete every `Book` record.
 The second operation only deletes `Author` records that have an age of `31`.
 Note that for inserting a value into the where clause, it's necessary to make it a `String`, even though the underlying column is an `int`.

 ##### Count (available in v1.3+ only)
+If the table is not initialized return value will be -1.

 ```java
 long numberOfBooks = Book.count(Book.class, null, null);